Full name Jason Jonathan Roy

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-In 2014, Jason Roy made the leap from a prodigiously talented but erratic young cricketer to a consistent match-winner.
+It was in 2014 that Roy made the leap from a prodigiously talented but erratic young cricketer to a consistent match-winner.
 The transformation was particularly evident in the NatWest T20 Blast, where he struck 677 runs at 48.35 apiece - the highest tally in the competition.
 England's T20 competition had undeniably produced an exciting batsman of international quality.
 Roy's uncomplicated clean-striking became as much a feature of Friday nights at The Oval as the beer-snakes and streakers.
-With his swagger, breathtaking power down the ground and penchant for switch-hitting - not to mention the fact he was born in South Africa - he was frequently compared to Kevin Pietersen, not least by Pietersen himself.
+With his breathtaking power down the ground and penchant for switch-hitting - not to mention the fact he was born in South Africa - he was frequently compared to Kevin Pietersen, not least by Pietersen himself.
+His brilliance did not achieve the same levels in the following two summers - how could it? - but a destructive hundred against Somerset in 2015, and against Kent the following year, was a reminder of his unfettered talent.

 By the summer's end, he was rewarded with a T20 international debut against India and in 2015 he became a fixture in England's limited-overs formats, building on a couple of promising 60s against Australia with a maiden ODI ton against Pakistan in Abu Dhabi, an innings that was rarely fluent - and that was entirely overshadowed by Jos Buttler's dash to his own hundred in record time - but one that provided proof of a growing survival mentality.